 VMD uses the freely available Tcl scripting language for processing text commands.
 This is a very common and popular language which contains variables, loops, subroutines, and much more.
-The TclX and Tcl-DP extension packages have been included to improve the usefulness of the language.

 • Molecular analysis commands

 Many new Tcl commands have been added for doing molecular analysis.
 These include methods to extract information about a set of atoms and molecules, vector and matrix routines for coordinate manipulation, and functions for computing values like the center of mass and radius of gyration.